georgeredinger/dotdotdot/README.md

 By default, this comes with ssh and zsh examples, and my tmux configuration, which includes tmux-powerline

+## WARNING: might destroy all your dotfiles.
+Back them up yourself.

 ### Installation and execution

     git clone git@github.com:vishvish/dotdotdot.git